 Prerogative instruments

 Prerogative instruments include instruments which establish national honours such as the Order of Australia, and the procedures for granting them.
-These instruments are usually published in the gazette and most recent ones are also available on the Federal Register of Legislation.
+These instruments are usually published in the gazette and most the recent ones are also available on the Federal Register of Legislation.
 They are sometimes called letters patent.

 In force